PRANAVJARANDE/Youtube-Backend/README.md

 ## Testing

 All routes have been thoroughly tested using Postman to ensure they work as intended.
 Each functionality, including authentication, video management, and interactions, has been validated for reliability.

+## Acknowledgments

+This project was inspired by and developed while following the Chai aur Code backend series.
+Through this learning journey, I've gained deep insights into Node.js, Express, and MongoDB.
+While the codebase draws from the series, I've adapted and implemented each concept to fit this YouTube clone's specific needs, enhancing my understanding of backend development.